 - established a process to provide grants for research and environmental projects on Easter Island

-- sponsor International symposia about Easter Island and Polynesia
+- sponsored International symposia about Easter Island and Polynesia

-- publish books about Easter Island and Polynesia as well as the Rapa Nui Journal
+- published books about Easter Island and Polynesia as well as the Rapa Nui Journal

-- provided books and materials for the Indigenous Guides Association on the island
+- provided books and materials for the Indigenous Guides Association and for schools on Easter Island

 We invite you to join with us to help preserve this special island in the center of the world.